weareact/iesmith-swiagent/README.md

 Data type: String.

-Specified valid password for the user specified in `proxyuser`.
+Valid password for the user specified in `proxyuser`.
 Values will be ignored if `proxyhost` is not defined.

+*Note*: The password will be SHA1 hashed for permanent storage in the swi.ini file, though it will be briefly exist in plaintext form in a (mode 600, root-owned) temporary file whilst Puppet is piping the information to swagent.
+This is an unfortunate (security-wise) neccessity as swagent must be given the plaintext password.

 Default value: `undef`